 - November 25, 2019 Minutes

 2018-2019 School Year

-The AODA Advisory Committee is composed of the following members with representation from the various departments, groups and units across the Board community:
+The AODA Advisory Committee is composed of the following membership groups with representation from the various departments and units across the Board community:

 - All HRCO staff